remya77/dockerize-todo-app/README.md

 <!-- 1.
 Let's stop and remove all containers: `sudo docker rm -f $(sudo docker ps -a -q)` -->

 <!--     - or try `sudo docker ps -aq | xargs docker stop | xargs docker rm` -->

+#### Also, if you get a message that post 5432 is in use, make sure to stop the local Postgres engine in your VM: `sudo service postgresql stop`

 ## YOU DO